whalesunlu/Auto-Proposition/README.md

 ## What this extension is for

-This extension helps type propositional symbols in Chrome text editors such as Google Docs.
+This extension helps type propositional symbols in Chrome text editors such as Microsoft Word and all other plain text fields in html.

+Currently does not support Google Docs.

 ## Text replacements

 Type one of these commands in a text field or Word:

+control + 1 = ∧
+control + 2 = ∨
+control + 3 = ¬
+control + 4 = →

 ## How to set up